yuvraj24/WhatsApp-Clone/web-client/README.md

 Firebase Hosting, by default, provides an SSL certificate and offers an impressive speed across several geographical locations without any requirement for a separate CDN on top

+*The Web Application has been deployed via Firebase Hosting*

 * <a href="https://firebase.google.com/docs/hosting/use-cases">What can I do with Firebase Hosting?</a>
 * <a href="https://firebase.google.com/docs/cli">Website Deployment steps</a>